Filters

 Season’s Best Palette for Chikankari Kurtis

-Chikankari kurtis with their intricate white embroidery on pastel fabrics are a wardrobe staple for Indian women.
-Though chikankari looks graceful in all hues, some colors suit certain seasons better.
-Let's look at the trending palette for chikankari with the changing seasons.
+Kurtis with intricate white embroidery on pastel fabrics are a wardrobe staple for Indian women.
+While this delicate style looks graceful in all hues, some colors pair better with certain seasons.
+Let’s explore the trending palette as the seasons change.

 Calming Green Chikankari Kurtis